tarantool/doc/doc/2.2/book/box/data_model.rst

 Tuples in Tarantool are stored as
 `MsgPack <https://en.wikipedia.org/wiki/MessagePack>`_ arrays.

-When Tarantool returns a tuple value in console, it uses the `YAML <https://en.wikipedia.org/wiki/YAML>`_ format, for example: ``[3, 'Ace of Base', 1993]``.
+When Tarantool returns a tuple value in the console, by default it uses :ref:`YAML <interactive_console>` format, `YAML <https://en.wikipedia.org/wiki/YAML>`_ format, for example: ``[3, 'Ace of Base', 1993]``.